nv-morpheus/Morpheus/README.md

    - Requires a running Triton server
    - See the launching Triton section.

-### Quick Launch Kafka Cluster
+### Quick-Launch Kafka Cluster

 Launching a full production Kafka cluster is outside the scope of this project.
 However, if a quick cluster is needed for testing or development, one can be quickly launched via Docker Compose.
 The following commands outline that process.
-See [this](https://medium.com/big-data-engineering/hello-kafka-world-the-complete-guide-to-kafka-with-docker-and-python-f788e2588cfc) guide for more in depth information:
+See [this](https://medium.com/big-data-engineering/hello-kafka-world-the-complete-guide-to-kafka-with-docker-and-python-f788e2588cfc) guide for more in-depth information:

 1. Install `docker-compose` if not already installed:
    ```bash